 Roger C. Altman

-Mr. Altman is a Trustee of MIT and is a Trustee of New York-Presbyterian Hospital, serving on its Finance Committee.
-He is also a Director of New Visions for Public Schools and is a Member of the Council on Foreign Relations.
+Mr. Altman is a trustee of MIT and New York-Presbyterian Hospital, serving on its finance committee.
+He is also a director of New Visions for Public Schools and a member of the Council on Foreign Relations.